Want to find a special holiday gift? Hit the thrift store

 This author was recently gifted a set of eight vintage cocktail glasses, which my parents scored for 50 cents apiece at a local thrift store.
 (Yes, they left the price tags on.)
 A similar set from Anthropologie currently sells for $56 for a set of four.

-And Bravo says shopping thrift shops allows her to gift higher-quality items.
+And Bravo says shopping in thrift shops allows her to gift higher-quality items.

 “I can afford to buy pricier brands for people if I get things secondhand,” she says.
 “And, frankly, they’re often still brand new in their box.”